amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 <a name="install"></a>
 ## Work start

-BEMHTML templates which use JS syntax can be executed in all BEM platform components that use bem-core library.
+BEMHTML templates which use JS syntax can be applied to all BEM platform components that use bem-core library.

 To migrate to JS syntax you can: